-For this Ivey Idea Forum, David Barrett, MBA '04, PhD '14, Executive Director of the Ivey International Centre for Health Innovation, will lead an interactive discussion on the Centre’s research on delivering patient value through optimizing health-system operations.
+For this Ivey Idea Forum, David Barrett, MBA ’04, PhD ’14, Executive Director, and Alexander Smith, Research Associate, Ivey International Centre for Health Innovation, will lead an interactive discussion on the Centre’s research on delivering patient value through optimizing health-system operations.
 A panel of health-sector leaders – Neil Fraser, MBA '83, President of Medtronic Canada; Brian Lewis, President of MEDEC; and Aleksandar Stosic, President of Stosic & Associates – will share insights on how health systems and supply chains perform today and how they can improve tomorrow.

 This event is